AshutoshNirkhe/helm-helloworld/README.md

 ### Install helm chart
 - 'helm-chart/helloworld' contains all the template yamls for deploying the Hello World node.js app in kubernetes.
 - Modify values.yaml to suit your needs.
-- Install the chart
-$ helm install --name helloworld . --namespace hello
+- helm install --name helloworld . --namespace hello